 We have been informed that members of our workforce have been subjected to rude and abusive treatment by a minority of members of the public.
 We are sad to hear of this as they are only undertaking the work they have been contracted to do, and we urge the community to please respect them whilst they do so.
 For any queries or complaints please contact us or Dawnus’s Community Officer using the contact details below.

-13 April 2017 - The junction of Waterloo Road and Waterloo Gardens will have a lane closure and 3-way traffic lights in operation on Saturday 22 April and Sunday 23 April.
+Please be advised it is currently planned for the junction of Waterloo Road and Waterloo Gardens to have a lane closure and 3-way traffic lights in operation on Saturday 22nd and Sunday 23rd April.
 This is to allow the diversion of utilities prior to the replacement of Waterloo Road bridge.
 We apologise for any inconvenience caused.

 To achieve the required flood protection and construct the new flood walls and embankments, the removal of some trees along the banks of Roath Brook is required.